bgould/kint/README.md

  * Adafruit Feather RP2040
  * Adafruit KB2040

+### Configurations

+The kint-QT controller is designed to

 ## Building your own kinT-QT keyboard controller

 1. Follow [“Buying the board and components (Bill of